If You Need A Service Dog

 Thanks so much!

-Charlie is in training to be a Service Dog and at this time, he has completing obedience and has started on specialty task training.
-If you are interested in Charlie becoming your future Service Dog – Please contact me for more information and to get a copy of the application.
+If you are interested in learning more about any of our available Service Dog – Please contact me for more information and to get a copy of the application.

-I would love the opportunity to train this little one up to enrich your life through Mobility Assistance, Hearing Assistance, or Autism Assistance.
+I would love the opportunity to train this little one up to enrich your life through Mobility Assistance, PTSD, Tourettes Support, Hearing Assistance, or Autism Assistance.
 Please contact me for more information.

 Our Preferred Breeders